Ayodimeji1/ecommerce/README.md

-# ecommerce
-This project is an update on a previous project.
-This will have a better looking and responsive frontend

 <h1 align="center" id="title">ecommerce</h1>

 <p id="description">A simple ecommerce store built with Django.
 Customers can view product add to cart and buy with having to register/sign in.
 Store owner/admin can add and delete products with prices.</p>